 Bring on those Spring Suggestions

-Those are my 5 best tips for the spring season, I hope you found them helpful.
+Those are my 5 best tips for the spring season, so I hope you found them helpful.
 What do you love most about spring?
 For me, it’s probably listening to the birds singing in the early morning.
 I’m curious, are you planning on visiting the Japanese Garden or having a picnic at your local park?
 Do you have more tips for spending spring in the Netherlands, or did I miss a beautiful picnic-proof park in your hometown?
 Let me know in the comment section below!